Shahzebqazi/Asus-Z13-Flow-2025-PCMR/README.md

 ```
 Notes:
 - Keys are created and enrolled via sbctl; kernel and bootloader are signed.
-- GRUB remains available when Secure Boot is disabled.
+- Dual-boot (existing Windows): GRUB is used; keep Secure Boot disabled to avoid breaking Windows boot.

 ### **🎛️ Manual Configuration**
 Want full control?
 Use standard mode and answer prompts: